Do you want a geophysicist career?

 The ups and downs of the natural resource industry often puts geophysicists in a challenging job market.
 But on average, there is moderate growth in the field of geophysics.

 Salaries range significantly for geophysicists.
-Average salary can range from 60,000 to 100,000 and is highly dependent upon the industry and market.
+Salaries can range from 60,000$ to 100,000$ and is highly dependent upon the industry and market.
+Average salary is about 73,300$ which is above average for Earth science careers.

 Geophysicists often require a Bachelor’s Degree or higher.
 Work experience is tremendously valuable in this profession.
 They often work in the field or office setting.